kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

     ==:hey:====== argument given to function whatsup ======== 43  whatsup "hey"
-    11       "this was from inside function whatsup, argument :$1:, line number is call line" -- without VARTOKEN results in not showing at all ==:howdy joe:====== argument given to function whatsup ======== 11       "this was from inside function whatsup, argument :$1:, line number is call line" 45  buddy=joe
+    11       "this was from inside function whatsup, argument :$1:, line number is call line" -- without VARTOKEN results in not showing anything ==:howdy joe:====== argument given to function whatsup ======== 11       "this was from inside function whatsup, argument :$1:, line number is call line" 45  buddy=joe